patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 At this point it really starts to matter whether the interviewer has prepared sufficiently well for this eventuality.
 Therefore, a question that has several such plateaus to provide some good challenge for the candidates who are on a roll would be very useful.
 I'm also suggesting the topic should generate _discussion points_ so that in the _initial 15 minutes_ that the candidate and I are forming a mutual opinion, I will get (and generate) as representative an impression as possible.
-Remember, the candidate is interviewing you also, and they might well form an opinion if all you're asking them to do is regurgitate facts.
+Remember, the candidate is also interviewing you, and they might well form an opinion if all you're asking them to do is regurgitate facts.

 So are there interview questions that have genuine "breadth and depth"?
 [1]

-Well, here's a little fun question I've been carting around for some time that I aim to persuade you will generate _discussion points_, and my personal notes have grown to either being
+Well, here's a fun little question I've been carting along to interviews in note form for some time that I aim to persuade you will generate _discussion points_, and my notes have grown to either being
 * a significant number of sheets of paper
 * or one page of an entirely unusable font size